HFSSAutoConfiguration#

 ref_desstr

 Geometric model used for the solder ball.
-Supported values are "cylinder", "sphere", "spheroid", etc.
+Supported values are "cylinder", "sphere", "spheroid".
+The default is "cylinder".

 Nominal diameter.
-When None HFSS auto-evaluates the value from the footprint.
+When None, HFSS auto-evaluates the value from the footprint.
+The default is None.

 Ball height.
-When None HFSS computes an appropriate value automatically.
+When None, HFSS computes an appropriate value automatically.
+The default is None.

 Returns: